-Please become familiar with the Warning and Caution labels on the spreader.
+Become familiar with and inform users about the warning and caution labels on the spreader.

 NOTE: If labels are missing or cannot be read, see your sales outlet.

 Do not lift spreader by this member.
 Lifting here could cause personal injury and property damage.